-If Ho Chi Minh City is known for the incomparable energy of one of the most dynamic economic and cultural centres of the country, it still has several old pagodas and temples.
-Sacred places in the spiritual life of the inhabitants, these pagodas attract many visitors by their remarkable historical and architectural beauty.
-It’s a trip you can do without hesitation to enjoy the serenity in the middle of urban life in turmoil.
+If Ho Chi Minh City is known for the incomparable energy of one of the most dynamic economic and cultural centres of the country, it still has several old pagodas and temples in this timeless mix.
+Known as sacred places in the spiritual life of the inhabitants, these pagodas attract many visitors by their remarkable historical and architectural beauty.
+It’s a trip you can do without hesitation to enjoy the serenity in the middle of an urban life in turmoil.

-Whether you have the belief or not, the first month of Lunar New Year is an opportunity to go to the temples and pagodas in the neighbourhood or to a further religious place.
+Whether you have the belief or not, the first month of the Lunar New Year is an opportunity to go to the temples and pagodas in the neighbourhood or to a further religious place.
 For some, we go there to ask good things for oneself and one's family, for others to find oneself in a sacred place for meditation in the depths of one's soul and for the others still, to contemplate an architectural vestige full of ancestral traditions.
-Here are some good addresses of the pagoda in Saigon.
+Here are the addresses of the pagodas in Saigon.

 Ngoc Hoang Pagoda or Jade Emperor Pagoda

 Remarkable for statues of finely carved wood, it is also unique in the country where you can admire the ancient statues made of paper mache that tell the sacred session between religious figures and Emperor Jade.
-The place is part of a visit by former US President Barack Obama during his trip to Saigon in 2016.
+This place was part of a visit by former US President Barack Obama during his trip to Saigon in 2016.

 Location: 73 Mai Thi Luu Street, District 1, Ho Chi Minh City